-The NEOs, excluding Messrs.
-Gangestad and Genereux and Ms. House, participate in two pension plans with the same requirements and benefits as other employees: the Rockwell Automation Pension Plan (the Qualified Pension Plan), which is gualified under the Code, and the Rockwell Automation Non-Qualified Pension Plan (the Non-Qualified Pension Plan), which is an unfunded, non-qualified plan.
+Mr. Moret participates in two pension plans with the same requirements and benefits as other employees hired before July 1, 2010: the Rockwell Automation Pension Plan (the Qualified Pension Plan), which is qualified under the Code, and the Rockwell Automation Non-Qualified Pension Plan (the Non-Qualified Pension Plan), which is an unfunded, non-qualified plan.
 The Qualified Pension Plan provides retirement benefits to nearly all U.S. employees of the Company hired before July 1, 2010.
 The Qualified Pension Plan and the Non-Qualified Pension Plan were closed to new participants hired or re-hired on or after July 1, 2010.
 In place of becoming a participant in the Qualified Pension Plan and, if applicable, the Non-Qualified Pension plan, employees hired or re-hired on or after July 1, 2010, including Messrs.
-Gangestad and Genereux and Ms. House, are eligible for an NEC in the Qualified and, if applicable, Non-Qualified Savings Plan.
+Gangestad and Genereux and Mss.
+House and Lakkundi, are eligible for an NEC in the Qualified and, if applicable, Non-Qualified Savings Plan.
 The NEC is based on a combination of age and service and the percentage contribution is outlined in the Non-Qualified Savings Plan section below.
 The NEC formula is the same for both the Qualified Savings Plan and the Non-Qualified Savings Plan.